iynaix/focal/README.md

       --edit
           edit screenshot with swappy

-      --ocr
+      --ocr [<LANG>]
-          run ocr on the selected text
+          runs OCR on the selected text, defaulting to English, supported languages can be shown using 'tesseract --list-langs'

   -h, --help
           Print help (see a summary with '-h')